w3c/threat-model-web/index.md

 *   **Web Servers and their backend**: These are the primary source of content, instructions (scripts, HTML), and resources for the browser.
 The browser must surrender control and execute commands provided by the server.
 A web server can also reduce a browser's security.
 Websites interact with databases, off-site storage, and corporate data centres.
 Data flows between the browser context and these backend systems.
 *   **Third Parties/Other Origins**: Modern web applications often include resources and scripts from other origins, which must also be executed.
 Websites may depend on third parties for ads, analytics, or authentication databases.
 *   **Native Applications**: Other applications installed on the user's system can potentially access browser assets directly (e.g., via file system or memory inspection).
+*   **Cryptography**: The use of and interaction with cryptographic protocols, although not specifically an input, is a category of threats to be taken into account, particularly at this moment in history in relation to the transition to post-quantum cryptography.
 *   **External Components/Systems**: Any external dependency on components or systems can impact the browser's security.

 #### Entry Points